vivid-planet/comet/docs/docs/crud-generator/api-generator.md

 ### Changing the Entity

-When making changes (e.g. adding a new field) to an entity annotated with the CrudGenerator, the API Generator must be run again: `npm run api-generator`.
+When making changes (e.g., adding a new field) to an entity annotated with the CrudGenerator, the API Generator must be run again: `npm run api-generator`.
 The resulting changes must be checked into the repository.

 :::info
 In the CI/CD pipeline, it is checked whether the checked-in code matches the generated code.
 See the `lint:generated-files-not-modified` script in `api/package.json`.